-For many years Judith led the music for Or Shira services on Shabbat (Friday) evenings and for special family services at Westminster synagogue a role she has also taken at Finchley Reform Synagogue and many other communities around the UK for various services including for Bar and Bat Mitzvahs.
+For many years Judith led the music for Or Shira services on Shabbat (Friday) evenings and for special family services at Westminster synagogue a role she has also taken at Finchley Reform Synagogue and many other communities around the UK and in the USA for various services including High Holy days and Bar and Bat Mitzvot.

 She is periodically invited by various Liberal, Masorti and Reform communities and events to (re)inspire singers and teach new settings of prayers to beautify and vary services.
 Above all, her enabling and supportive attitude is always welcomed, to build confidence and bring out the best in those who learn from her.